isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1986.md

 ### Things to Note
 Specifications:
-- Able to pack products in round or odd shapes or with a tray.
+- Able to pack products in round or odd shapes.
-- Uses heat sealing with films to automatically wrap products.
+- Must be able to run shrinking polyolefin films.
-- Min. output capacity of 30 metres per minute.
+- Min. output capacity of 15 metres per minute.
+- Handles product dimensions of 80mm (L) x 60mm (W) x 20mm (H) and above.
 - Installation and maintenance costs are not supported.

 -Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR